davitbzh/tiktok-recsys/README.md

 Now you are ready to run a streaming pipeline using Bytewax and write real time feature data to feature group.

 ### Real time feature engineering in Bytewax
-To submit Bytewax pipeline and write real time features to`profiles_activity_5m` feature group execute the following command.
+To submit Bytewax pipeline and write real time features execute the following command.

 ```bash
 cd ~/hopsworks-tutorials/advanced_tutorials/tiktok-recsys/bytewax